scholarslab/womensbios/README.md

 All of these files are in the git repository (except .env which is created separately on local and production).

 ```
+  ├── static-content/     (folder containing the static html, css, js, image files. the cloned website, not under version control, but in the wb-static image as /usr/share/nginx/html/)
+  ├── load-data           (Bash script that loads solr config files and the data into solr in the correct order.)
+  ├── solr.in.sh          (solr config file to allow serving through SSL)
+  ├── managed-schema      (The filetype settings for the solr index)
+  ├── web.xml             (solr config file that allows the javascript in the search.html file to access the solr server)
   ├── alldata.json        (data file, contains all of the bibliography information, in JSON format)
-  ├── data                (data folder for the solr container)
-  ├── default.conf        (nginx config file with a change to redirect old URLs to new)
+  ├── nginx.conf          (nginx config file with a change to redirect old URLs to new, and reverse proxy to put the solr container behind the static/nginx container so that the solr requests are available at the main domain name-without a port-so that it is accessible behing SSL)
-  ├── Dockerfile          (File to create the nginx image, pulls in the default.conf and files from static-content)
   ├── docker-compose.yml  (file used by docker, determines which docker settings and images to use)
-  ├── .env                (environment file)
-  ├── myconfig/           (folder containing the solr config files)
   ├── README.md           (this file)
-  ├── static-content/     (folder containing the static html, css, js, image files. the cloned website, not under version control, but in the wb-static image as /usr/share/nginx/html/)
-  ├── web.xml             (solr config file that allows the javascript in the search.html file to access the solr server)
 ```

 Note: The following files in the static-content/ folder were edited from the originally scraped static versions, or created new.
 - search.html   (modified to connect with the solr docker container for search)
-- solrSearch.js (created new as the connection between the solr database and the search page; displays the results from solr to search.html)
+- Search.js (created new as the connection between the solr database and the search page; displays the results from solr to search.html.
+This used to be named solrSearch.js, but having 'solr' in the name confilcts with the nginx reverse proxy needed to allow SSL for the domain)
 - style.css     (adds styles for the loading animation)
 - browse?...    (many files were changed to use https instead of http URLs)
 - jquery.min.js (file downloaded and served statically rather than with CDN)